Teddington Direct River Abstraction (TDRA)

 Why do we need a drought resilience project for London?

-We need to plan ahead to develop new water supply solutions.
+Additionally, with the UK set to experience more extreme heat events, we need to plan ahead to develop new water supply solutions.
 One of the vital new projects we’re proposing for London is a new river abstraction on the River Thames.
 This will ensure a reliable water supply during drought periods for residents, businesses, schools, hospitals and other essential services.

 Working with Water Resources South East (WRSE), we’ve identified that the Teddington Direct River Abstraction (TDRA) project is the right solution to help protect London from the risk of drought.